Degenerate distribution

+Such degenerate distributions often arise as limits of continuous distributions whose variance goes to 0.

 Constant random variable

-In probability theory, a constant random variable is a discrete random variable that takes a constant value, regardless of any event that occurs.
-This is technically different from an almost surely constant random variable, which may take other values, but only on events with probability zero.
-Constant and almost surely constant random variables, which have a degenerate distribution, provide a way to deal with constant values in a probabilistic framework.
+A constant random variable is a discrete random variable that takes a constant value, regardless of any event that occurs.
+This is technically different from an almost surely constant random variable, which may take other values, but only on events with probability zero: